 Prerequisite: Grade of "C" or higher in or concurrently enrolled in ELEC 2113 Motor and Systems Controls.
-Offered in the fall semester.
+Offered in the fall and spring semesters.
 This course lays the foundation for the understanding of analog and digital control systems used in industry today.
-The topics covered will include the basic laws of electricity and magnetism including Ohm's Law, Kirchoff's Law, transformer functions, and series and parallel circuit analysis.
-Digital logic gates along with the truth table and timing diagrams for each gate will be covered.
-The student will also utilize Boolean algebra and Karnaugh mapping to build usable digital circuits.
+The topics covered will algebra and Karnaugh mapping to build usable digital circuits.